JaiarunGit/Swag-Labs/README.txt

 Overview
 =========
 This project focuses on the automated testing of the Swag Labs website using a robust and efficient testing framework.
-The main technologies and tools utilized in this project include Java 1.8, Selenium WebDriver, TestNG, Maven, and the Page Object Model (POM).
+This project's main technologies and tools include Java 1.8, Selenium WebDriver, TestNG, Maven, and the Page Object Model (POM).
 The primary goal was to enhance test efficiency, reliability, and coverage while significantly reducing execution time.

 Key Achievements
 ======================